angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 ## Collective Brutality - Use Cases

-{{Collective Brutality}} is a possible main-deck hedge to cards like Thalia and/or Gaddock Teeg, as well as an alternate win condition in case Tendrils of Agony gets exiled with Surgical Extraction.
+:card[Collective Brutality] is a possible main-deck hedge to cards like Thalia and/or Gaddock Teeg, as well as an alternate win condition in case Tendrils of Agony gets exiled with Surgical Extraction.